Out of Many Scattered Things: Epistolaric Empiricism

 Dear Dr. Gottlieb,

 Indecorousness pardoned now and forever.
 In fact, I actively encourage indecorousness at every opportunity.
 That sounded unpardonably lascivious; allow me to rephrase.
-The turnaround time on the exquisitely worded ‘missive’ you just sent was unbelievable.
-It’s actually going to take me a few days (years?) to navigate myself through that document you sent—I do not math the way you math, I don’t think.
-But with some supplementary…er, everything maybe I’ll at least marginally appreciate the way you’re (obviously) doing the conceptual equivalent of bridge building.
-I’m getting the gestalt but not the details, and that VEXES me, sir, I will have you know.
-[Inquisitive aside: I’m going to be able to make it through this document of yours with college level P-chem, right?
+The turnaround time on your exquisitely worded “missive” was unbelievable.
+It will take me a few days (years?) to navigate through the document you sent—I do not math the way you math, I don’t think.
+But with some supplementary…er, everything, maybe I’ll at least marginally appreciate the way you’re (obviously) doing the conceptual equivalent of bridge building.
+I’m getting the gestalt but not the details, and that VEXES me, sir, I’ll have you know.
+[Inquisitive aside: I can make it through this document of yours with graduate-level P-chem, right?
 I can teach myself quantum field theory, yes?
 Yes.
 No problem.
-This…could…actually be a problem.
 The quantum vacuum state is Lorentz invariant, right?
 I’m losing you when you renormalize for thermal fluctuations…or at least that’s where I THINK I’m losing you.
 I’m dying.
 I’m a biologist, man, not a quantum physicist.
 (Help me.)]

 The point of the above paragraph, in case it wasn’t clear, is that I need a few days to collect my thoughts.
 I did, however, want to expeditiously email you and say the following:

 One.
 Thank you.
 This is an amazing piece of work.
 It’s also shockingly laudable that you’d just—send me this without any caveats or reservations or swearing me to secrecy—in short, without knowing me at all.
 You realize this is a little bit insane?
 Don’t send your groundbreaking thoughts to potential competitors.
 You know this, right?
-Someone has told you this?
+Someone HAS told you this?
+Right?
 At some point?
 Send them to your friends and colleagues and then let your competitors read them after publication and grind their teeth.
 Not that I’m your competitor, but Dr. Meyer could potentially be considered your competitor.
-And, well, the point is, just—well, way to do science like it’s supposed to go, buddy, and not like it actually goes.
-In case you’re regretting sending me this in a fit of intellectual nihilism because no one is listening to you—I will not show this to anyone.
+The point is, just—well, way to do science like it’s supposed to go, kid, and not like it actually goes.
+In case you’re regretting sending me this in a fit of intellectual nihilism because no one is listening to you—I won’t show this to anyone.

 Two.
 Oh my GOD, yes, okay, just yes.
 I love this with a passionately voyeuristic kind of love.
-‘Passionately’ because of passion; ‘voyeuristic’ because of voyeurism—this pure and secret math isn’t really the kind of thing I run across every day and it makes me feel very scientifically cosmopolitan to be checking out the quantitative ground floor of something that would have eventually turned into a lovely and concise paper in Quantum Physics Letters but will now probably turn into something even more concise with a sort of eau d’ demolition in an even better journal given the inevitable practical applications of what you’re discussing.
+“Passionately” because of passion; “voyeuristic” because of voyeurism—this pure and secret math isn’t really the kind of thing I run across every day and it makes me feel very scientifically cosmopolitan to be checking out the quantitative ground floor of something that might have turned into a lovely and concise paper in Quantum Physics Letters but will now probably evolve into something even more concise with a sort of eau de démolition that lands in an even better journal given the inevitable practical applications of what you’re discussing.

 Four.
-With regards to everyone patting your head and saying ‘nice job’ as you communicate civilization-altering hypotheses; dude, this is an uber-common feature of la vie en académie as a young scientist, except (in your case) writ large as unbelievably high stakes meet your relatively junior position.
+With regards to everyone patting your head and saying “nice job” as you communicate civilization-altering hypotheses; dude, this is an uber-common feature of la vie en académie as a young scientist, except (in your case) writ large as unbelievably high stakes meet your relatively junior position.
 People aren’t supposed to care about the hierarchy, and, to some extent in academia we’re freer [grammatical aside: that’s a word, right?
-Free-er?] of this proclivity than other fields are, but honestly it’s never going to be the non-issue it should be.
+Free-er?] of this proclivity than other fields are, but it’ll be the non-issue it should be.
 Speaking of positions and optimizing them, what are you doing right now, by the way?
 Finishing up more quantum-foam thinking?
-Looking for a post-doc?
+Looking for a postdoc?
 Working this giant document you sent me into a paper?
 That’s what I’d do if I were you; it’s almost like…a mathematical opinion piece that’s going to make you look like an outrageous quantum mechanical savant if you publish it before the empirical data that everyone’s waiting on, and like a prepared mathematical badass if you wait.
 You should probably wait.
 [Enthusiastic aside: don’t wait!
 Responsible aside: wait.]
 Honestly though, if you wanted to step into the position of quantum savant I have no idea where you’d send such a thing.
-If you’d already won the Nobel Prize (or something) then you’d have the leverage to get yourself a platform, but as a relatively unknown, recently minted doctorate, yup, I think the reality is you’re going to need to wait for more factual parameters to hit the published literature before you take this thing into the public sphere, especially considering how much attention [editorial aside: here read ‘negative attention’] you’re likely to get when you publish.
-I guess the point I’m trying to make here is when another one of those things crawls out of the Pacific I bet your quantum mechanical clout will only increase, which is not exactly a happy thought, but it’s a progressive thought.
+If you’d already won the Nobel Prize (or something) then you’d have the leverage to get yourself a platform, but as a relatively unknown, recently minted doctorate, yup, I think the reality is you’ll need to wait for more factual parameters to hit the published literature before you take this thing into the public sphere, especially considering how much attention [editorial aside: here read “negative attention”] you’re likely to get when you publish.
+When another one of those things crawls out of the Pacific I bet your quantum mechanical clout will only increase, which is not exactly a happy thought, but it’s a progressive thought.
 That’s the thing about science, am I right?
-You keep saying the correct thing over and over and people will eventually notice, and you’ll be able to accrue more resources as they do.
+You keep saying the correct thing over and over and people will eventually have to notice, and you’ll accrue more resources as they do.
 So hang in there.

 As for the question of how I came across your paper—it was indeed during a literature search.
-Even as I type this I feel like it makes me sound like a little bit of a crackpot, quantitative dilettante.
+Even as I type this I feel like it makes me sound like a little bit of a crackpot quantitative dilettante.
 But I typed it anyway.
 YOLO.
 I’ve been following every rational scientific throughline pertaining to what the heck happened in August because, full disclosure, as I mentioned in my original email I’d really like to jump ship and switch fields to exobiology.
 Really really.
 A lot.
 I’m just obsessed [confessional aside: probably not an exaggeration] with where that thing came from and what it is.
-Anyway, I found your paper and took it to Kat, who is my go-to quantum person for these sorts of things, meaning that I met her at a really boring and really mandatory training session at MIT (we both joined the faculty at the same time and hit it off within the impersonal nightmarish milieu of ‘setting up a lab’) Anyway, the point is that she’s willing to humor my new quantum mechanical interests, and we went through your paper.
-She mentioned that she knew you and I asked her if she knew you well enough for me to cold-call you, as it were, and she said yes, and so here we are.
+Anyway, I found your paper and took it to Kat, who is my go-to quantum person for these sorts of things, meaning I met her at a really boring and really mandatory training session at MIT (we both joined the faculty at the same time and hit it off within the impersonal nightmarish milieu of “setting up a lab”).
+Anyway, she’s willing to humor my quantum mechanical interests and we went through your paper.
+She mentioned she knew you and I asked her if she knew you well enough for me to cold-call you, as it were, and she said yes, and so here we are.
 Honestly, I would have contacted you anyway.
-I’ve been writing intermittently to other quantum people, but no one has so much ‘written back to me’ as ‘ignored me.’
-Not that I necessarily blame them; if some quantum physicist tried to get my attention regarding nucleic acids, I’ll be honest, I’d look at them in a way most mildly described as ‘askance.’
+I’ve been writing intermittently to other quantum people, but no one has so much “written back to me” as “ignored me.”
+Not that I necessarily blame them; if some quantum physicist tried to get my attention regarding nucleic acids, I’ll be honest, I’d look at them in a way most mildly described as “askance.”
 So I get it, but at the same time?
 Come on.
 This is awesome.

 Sincerely,

 P.S.
-Can I just…kind of send you back your document with notes attached, where by ‘notes’ I actually just mean brackets next to question marks annotated with the words: ‘what IS this even’.
+Can I…kind of send you back your document with notes attached, whereby “notes” I just mean brackets next to question marks annotated with the words: “what IS this even.”

 P.P.P.S.
 Did you see commentary on abnormal plate tectonics that came out in Geology Today?
 Soooo not my area, but some of the synthesized geological data might be of interest to you.